-Brace yourself for these homemade vegan cheese stuffed breadsticks!
-Fresh out of the oven the smell of this pillowy soft garlic bread will have you weak in the knees.
-But that's not all.
-There's melted homemade vegan cheese inside!
-These cheesy breadsticks are oil-free, or if you're into it, drizzle them with melted vegan garlic butter.
+Imagine soft and fluffy vegan breadsticks filled with an easy and creamy homemade cheeze!
+Fresh out of the oven the smell of garlic bread will have you weak in the knees, and then you take a bite... seriously delicious!
+The cheese and breadsticks are oil-free, or if you're into it, drizzle them with melted vegan garlic butter.

 I made four test batches to get the moisture level and flavor of the cheese just right, and every single time I ended up eating WAY more than I wanted to.
 I mean, fresh bread + garlic + herbs.
 Ugh, I'm powerless to it.

 If you're feeling intimidated by making your own dough, I'm here to hold your hand and cheer you on because you really can do this!

 Inspired by my Vegan Stuffed Crust Pizza, this breadstick dough is essentially a pizza dough, but with less kneading because we want the breadsticks to remain soft and fluffy.

 The cheese we're using today is also similar to the stuffed crust pizza recipe, but minus the oil (because it 100% doesn't need it), and with less water.
 Here's the trick to getting these breadsticks just right: